Many years later

 Look around you.
 Do you see the glittering stone, the wondrous palaces, the plentiful houses, the water that courses through our city, the food that is bountiful upon your plate?
 That is the legacy of mankind.
 Look around you.
 What is the legacy of Atlantis?
 Do you live in a house that Atlantis built?
 Can you eat food that Atlantis has summoned?
 The old ones wish to keep us shackled, to keep us in their thrall, to damn us to millennia of darkness, subservient to them.
 I say “No!”
 We are subservient to no beings but ourselves.

 War requires planning.
-Careful, meticulous, well-thought out and well-executed planning.
+Careful, meticulous, well-thought-out, and well-executed planning.
 War also requires the ability to mercilessly discard those plans the second they were rendered obsolete by your opponent.
 Which of course, they always were.
-This has led many a glib commentators to suggest that the key to war is the ability to form new plans at a moment’s notice.
+This has led many a glib commentator to suggest that the key to war is the ability to form new plans at a moment’s notice.
 Which in turn, has led many reactionary commentators to retort that the key to war is, in fact, the ability to create a master plan that is impervious to as many outside forces as possible.

 The truth of the matter is that there is but a single winning move in the game of war, for both yourself and your opponent.
 As with Shatranj, being singularly focused on any one aspect of the game will ensure that you lose.
 You must consider everything in the context of that one, final, winning move.

 The original plan was a variation on one of the classic formations.
-The core principle of magical warfare is that, assuming both sides execute perfectly, it is identical to non-magical warfare.
-A magic user is a force multiplier, and thus useless if you have no force to multiply.
+The core principle of magical warfare is that assuming both sides execute perfectly, it is identical to non-magical warfare.
+A magic-user is a force multiplier, and thus useless if you have no force to multiply.
 A single user can easily be overrun by a few hundred determined baselines.

 That was one of the first hands-on lessons that Heraclius endured from his former masters, under the tutelage of the famed battle sage, Kobayashi.
 Hundreds of humans were given the protection of the Cross, and Heraclius was directed to defend himself by whatever means possible.
 Fire was worthless.
 It killed many, but it posed no physical barrier.
 Enough emerged through the wall of flame in fighting condition to force him to fight back with melee spells, and it was only a matter of time before a stray sword cut him down.